adobe-apiplatform/umapi-documentation/docs/en/getstarted.md

 ## <a name="prereq" class="api-ref-subtitle">Prerequisites</a>

 Before you can use the User Management API (directly or indirectly through User Sync), you must use the [Adobe I/O Console](https://developer.adobe.com/) to create a **Project**.
 The integration registers your application as a client of User Management API, and gives you the credentials you need to authorize calls to the API.
 If you plan to use the User Sync automation tool, you must create an integration to give the tool access to the API.
+* For information on how to authorize calls to the UM API, see [Authentication for API Access](UM_Authentication).

 ## What's Next?